 Phlebotomy Education Program

 Phlebotomists are health care professionals who collect blood, which is used in the diagnosis, monitoring, and treatment of a patient’s medical condition.
 Phlebotomists are vital to quality patient care.
-Saint Luke’s Hospital has a long history of providing phlebotomy training in the Kansas City area.
+Saint Luke’s Hospital of Kansas City has a long history of providing phlebotomy training in the Kansas City area.

 Students in the Phlebotomy Education Program learn about all phases of phlebotomy theory and technique, including:

 The Phlebotomy Education Program offers a balance of theory and practical application of techniques learned in the classroom preparing you for a health care career that is in high demand.

 Clinical rotations include:

 - Physician offices

 Phlebotomist employment opportunities exist in hospitals, physicians’ offices, clinics, nursing homes, clinical laboratories, insurance companies, and other health care settings.
 Historically, more than 50% of program graduates have found opportunities at Saint Luke’s.